bnnm/wwiser/README.md

 - songs with unusual features like midis/sfx plugins can't play (too complex)
 - volumes/silences: Wwise games sometimes silence or crossfade files while playing others, which isn't autodetected.
-Audio volume can also be set outside bank, so some songs may sound a bit quiet (try adding `#v 3.0dB` or more  to increate volume).
+Audio volume can also be set outside bank, so some songs may sound a bit quiet (try using `3.0dB` to the master volume option).

 Watch out for filenames with:
 - `{r}`: has random `.wem` (open and change `>1` to select random parts)